KhaledMedhat/gallery-studio/README.md

 ## Features
 - **User Galleries**: Each user has a dedicated gallery to upload and organize their images.
+- **User Profile**: Each user has a profile page that anyone can link to it once they press on @(his name).
 - **Privacy Control**: Users can set their images to private or public.
 - **Showcases Page**: Public images are displayed on a showcases page, accessible to followers of the image owner.
 - **Follow System**: Users can follow others to see their public images on the showcases page.
+- **Feedback System**: Users can add their feedbacks for the website and be shown in the home or feedback page.
+- **Album**: Users can create albums for themselves to add their favourite images / videos in it.
+- **Interaction System**: Users can comment or like on others images / videos if they follows them and the image/ video set to public.
+- **Signin in/up**: User can create their own account or use other providers such as X or Google to login with.

 ## Getting Started